MicrosoftDocs/power-automate-docs/articles/email-triggers.md

 ---
-title: Trigger a cloud flow based on email properties in Power Automate | Microsoft Docs
+title: Trigger a cloud flow based on email properties in Power Automate
-description: Learn how to start a cloud flow based on properties of an email such as the subject, sender's address, or recipient's address - When a new email arrives (V3), On new email
+description: Learn how to start a cloud flow based on properties of an email such as the subject, sender's address, or recipient's address - When a new email arrives (V3), On new email.
-services: ''
 suite: flow
-documentationcenter: na
 author: natalie-pienkowska
 contributors:
-  - natalie-pienkowska
+  - kisubedi
   - kartikraop
   - v-aangie
-ms.author: kisubedi
+ms.author: hamenon
 ms.reviewer: angieandrews
-editor: ''
-tags: ''
-ms.devlang: na
 ms.subservice: cloud-flow
 ms.topic: conceptual
-ms.tgt_pltfrm: na
-ms.workload: na
-ms.date: 01/13/2023
+ms.date: 09/08/2023
 search.audienceType:
   - flowmaker
   - enduser